aave/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableLockReleaseTokenPool_diff.md

 +      _applyAllowListUpdates(new address[](0), allowlist);
 +    }
 +    s_bridgeLimit = bridgeLimit;
-   }
++  }
++
    /// @notice Locks the token in the pool
+   /// @param amount Amount to lock
+   /// @dev The whenHealthy check is important to ensure that even if a ramp is compromised
-@@ -66,6 +118,9 @@ contract LockReleaseTokenPool is TokenPool, ILiquidityContainer, ITypeAndVersion
+@@ -66,6 +117,9 @@ contract LockReleaseTokenPool is TokenPool, ILiquidityContainer, ITypeAndVersion
      whenHealthy
      returns (bytes memory)
    {